poojavh21/pooja_kaggle/README.md

 Data Preprocessing --Arati Joshi

-Model Building--Tushat Gupta
+Model Building: Use stratified data splitting to train the two models LogisticRegression and Multinomial NaiveBayes to model the data.
+Although their accuracy were close but
+LogisticRegression performed better, and therefore it was chosen as our final model.

 Conclusion:
-"Our results show that Logistic Regression outperforms other algorithms in terms of accuracy, achieving the highest accuracy at 81%.
-Therefore, Logistic Regression is the best model for this dataset based on accuracy."
+"Our results show that Logistic Regression outperforms other models like Multinomial NaiveBayes in terms of accuracy, achieving the accuracy of around 81%.
+Therefore, Logistic Regression was choosen as our final model for this dataset."